-NI

-Name

-Eileen Finnigan

-Property A ddress

-Address

-5 Ennerdale East Kilbride, South Lanarkshire G75 8 JX United Kingdom Map It

-Seller

-Thomas & Eileen Finnigan

-1. Length of ^r ownership - How long have you owned the property? (years)
+1. Length of ownership

+How long have you owned the property?
+50 years

-40
+2. Council tax

-2. Council T ax - Which Council Tax band is your property in?
+Which Council Tax band is your property in?
+(Please circle) A B C D E F G H

-D
+3. Parking

-3. Parking - What are the arrangements for parking at your property?
+What are the arrangements for parking at your property?

+(Please tick all that apply)

+• Garage

+Allocated parking space

-Driveway
+• Driveway

+Shared parking

+On street

+Resident permit

+Metered parking

+Other (please specify):

+4. Conservation area

-tion Area - Is your property in a designated Conservation Area (that is an area of special Il or historical interest, the character or appearance of which it is desirable to preserve or
+Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?

-No

-ilding - Is your property a Listed Building, or contained within one (that is a building and approved as being of special architectural or historical interest)?

-No

-6. Alterations/additions/extensions - a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)? ¥es / No 6.
+Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+Yes / No If you have answered yes, please describe below the changes which you have made: added a small office room using part of living room circa 40 years ago. (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? ¥es / No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: not needed b.

-Yes

-If you have answered yes, please describe below the changes which you have made:

-Shower added to downstairs cloakroom

-(ii) Did you (this work? obtain planning permission, building warrant, completion certificate and other consents for

-No

-b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?

-Yes

-If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
+Yes / No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
+Yes / No (ii) Did this work involve any changes to the window or door openings?
+Yes / No (iii) Please describe the changes made to the windows, doors or patio doors (with approximate dates when the work was completed): circa 40years ago Please give any guarantees which you received for this work to your solicitor or estate agent.

-Yes

-(ii) Did this work involve any changes to the window or door openings?

-No

-lescribe the changes made to the windows doors, or patio doors (with approximate dates ork was completed):

-Downstairs windows & doors changed to double glazing ~ 1998 2 front velux windows replaced ~ 2011